Chris Singleton: the inspiration, the activist, the author

 Singleton often employs the hashtag #CantLetMomsDown on social media.
 The teacher’s son overcame tragedy and became an inspiration, then an activist, now a published author.

-"I think she'd be proud of this book," he said.
-"I know she is."
+“I think she’d be proud of what I’m trying to do,” he said.
+“I know she is.”